bunetj/compress-media/README.md

 - resize (50%) if >2/3k: `-resize -s 2 (or 3)`
 - copy by hand or don't use -replace, for a backup.
 - compress all (not valuable) images to jpg without thinking. up to 90% compression. no visible quality change if it's not sth delicate. avoid handwriting and similar lines in not very high resolution, small text, transparent bgs, anyth of small resoln already, anyth valuable and delicate.
-- convert png to bit8 (simplifies colors, visibly okay)
+- convert png to bit8 (simplifies colors, visibly okay). the least efficient ,like up to 20%

 ## alts